jefflunt/nmspec/README.md

 # `nmspec`

-`nmspec` (network message specification) is a combination of binary serialization and network communication (two things that are usually treated separately), designed to make creating TCP protocols between two ends of a network connection easier to specify and keep consistent..
+`nmspec` (network message specification) is a combination of binary serialization and network communication (basically [rpc][rpc]), designed to make creating TCP protocols between two ends of a network connection easier to specify and keep consistent..

 A centralized YAML file is used to describe the types and messages passed between network peers, and from that description TCP peer code (a "messenger")